lyoshenka/grinfit/_posts/2014-08-19-shuttles-shuffles-pickup.md

 title: Shuttles, Shuffles, Pickup
 date: '2014-08-19 18:00:00'
 tags:
+- penn-park
+- pickup
+- shuffles
+- shuttles
 - throwing
-- shuttles
-- pickup
-- penn-park
 ---

 Did the first of the new BenJ workouts with Ben at penn park.